Can you paint melamine?

-Using dry and damp rags, you accentuate the old-fashioned effect by wiping in places.
-It’s important to go there section by section, as Colorantic paint dries quickly.
+Using dry and damp rags, you accentuate the antique effect by wiping in places.
+It’s important to do this one section at a time, as Colorantic paint dries quickly.

 Step 5 – Finishing the cabinet

-For optimal protection, apply the mat varnish.
+For optimal protection, apply a matte varnish.
 Two coats will be needed.